rui314/mold/README.md

 ¹ Sections that have to be copied from input object files to an output file.
 Sections that contain relocations or symbols are for example excluded.

+## Rejected ideas

+In this section, I'll explain the alternative designs I currently do not plan to implement and why I turned them down.

+- Placing variable-length sections at end of an output file and start copying file contents before fixing the output file layout

+  Here is the idea: fixing the layout of regular sections seems easy, and if we place them at beginning of a file, we can start copying their contents from their input files to an output file.
+While copying file contnets, we can compute the sizes of variable-length sections such as .got or .plt.

+  I did not choose this design because I think I don't need it.

+  The linker has to de-duplicate comdat sections (i.e. inline functions that are included into multiple object files), so we cannot compute the layout for regular sections until we resolve all symbols and de-duplicate comdats.
+That takes a few hundred milliseconds.
+After that, we can compute the sizes of variable-length sections in less than 100 milliseconds.
+It's quite fast, so it doesn't seem to make much sense to proceed without fixing the final file layout.

+- Incremental linking

+  Incremental linking is a technique to patch a previous linker's output file so that only functions or data that are updated from the previous build are written to it.
+It is expected to significantly reduce the amount of data copied from input files to an output file and thus speed up linking.
+GNU BFD and gold linkers support it.

+  I turned it down because it (1) is complicated, (2) doesn't seem to speed it up that much and (3) complicates build procedure.
+Let me explain each of them.

+  First, incremental linking for real C/C++ programs is not as easy as one might think.
+Let me take malloc as an example. malloc is usually defined by libc, but you can implement it in your program, and if that's the case, the symbol `malloc` will be resolved to your function instead of the one in libc.
+If you include a library that defines malloc (such as libjemalloc or libtbbmallc) before libc, their malloc will override libc's malloc.

+  What if you remove your malloc from your code, or remove `-ljemalloc` from your Makefile?
+The linker has to include a malloc from libc, which may include more object files to satisfy its dependencies.
+Such code change can affect the entire program rather than just replacing one function.
+That's not just removing one function from libc.
+The same is true to adding malloc to your program.
+Making a local change doesn't necessarily result in a local change in the binary level.

+  Some ELF fancy features make the situation even worse.
+For example, take the weak symbol as an example.
+If you define `atoi` as an weak symbol in your program, and if you are not using `atoi` at all in your program, that symbol will be resolved to address 0.
+But if you start using some libc function that indirectly calls `atoi`, then `atoi` will be included to your program, and your weak symbol will be resolved to that function.
+I don't know how to efficiently fix up a binary for this case.

+  This is a hard problem, so existing linkers don't try too hard to solve it.
+For example, IIRC, gold falls back to full link if a function is removed from a previous build.
+If you want to not annoy users in the fallback case, you need to make the regular case fast anyway.

+  Second, incremental linking itself has an overhead.
+It has to detect which functions are updated and how to patch an existing output file.
+GNU gold, for instance, takes almost 30 seconds on my machine to a null incremental link for chrome (i.e. no object files are updated from a previous build).
+It's just too slow.

+  Third, there are other practical issues in incremental linking; it's not reproducible, so your binary isn't the same as other binaries even if you are compiling the same source tree using the same compiler toolchain.
+Or, it is complex and there might be a bug in it.
+If something doesn't work correctly, "remove --incremental from your Makefile and try again" could be a piece of advise, but that isn't ideal.

+  So, all in all, incremental linking is tricky.
+I wanted to make the regular full link as fast as possible, so that we don't have to think about it.